Neurokraken/Neurokraken-book/_sources/introduction.md

 ## Why choose Neurokraken for your research?

+### Core advantage
 - 🦑 Graphical node-based tools may seem simple, but their fixed node libraries quickly limit experiment-designs.
 Python is just as approachable and far more flexible.
 - 🦑 The python ecosystem makes Neurokraken tasks easy to expand for new applications, i.e. with niche hardware or live in-task Machine Learning/Computer Vision/AI.
 - 🦑 Free python - no limiting configuration scheme.
 The task loops are yours, allowing for any python (get sensor values, if x, access log, calculate performance, ...) to be run when you want.
-- 🦑 The Neurokraken Networker automatically ensures high-precision logging of task events and sensors.
+- 🦑 The Neurokraken Networker automatically ensures high-precision synchronization with and logging of sensors and stimuli.

-- 🦑 Test before you commit - You can run Neurokraken tasks in simulation with keyboard-mode (or agent mode) on your office pc/laptop before looking for any experiment hardware.
+### Test before you commit
+- 🦑 You can run Neurokraken tasks in simulation with keyboard-mode (or agent-mode) on your office pc/laptop before looking for any experiment hardware.

+### Flexibility in experiment devices
+- 🦑 The continuously expanding range of arduino-compatible sensors/actuators can directly be connected for experiment usage and sourced exchangeably from amazon, aliexpress or local stores.
-- 🦑 Use arduino-compatible sensors/actuators from stores like amazon or aliexpress - no device lock-in.
-Vendor sold device modules quickly become experiment-limiting and costly when scaling to many setups.
+  - Vendor sold device modules of other setups quickly become experiment-limiting and costly when scaling to many setups.
 - 🦑 Neurokraken automatically creates ready-to-upload arduino code from your python task.
 - 🦑 Use cameras, microphones, displays, electronic components, ...

-- 🦑 Live data and interactions - You can add a UI with full access to your task with a python toolkit, like tkinter, pyside6, imgui, or krakengui.
+### Easy to use and expand
 - 🦑 Rich and continuously growing set of examples and documentation to get started.
+- 🦑 Live data and interactions - You can add a UI with full access to your task.

 ## Where to start